 The Corporation has a succession planning structure directed by the Chief Executive Officer and the Senior Executives, which goes down through the Corporation's head-office team and the senior members of management at each subsidiary.
 This is managed throughout the year but presented by the Chief Executive Officer and the Senior Executives to the Board annually as part of the Corporation's strategic planning sessions.
 This includes discussions around the strengths and areas for development of key succession candidates, progress of development over the last year and future development plans.
 The Board also reviews and discusses potential succession scenarios and assesses the potential successors.
-The process used by the Compensation Committee in relation to the management of succession planning for the Chief Executive Officer also includes a presentation to the Independent Directors annually at the Corporation's strategic planning sessions over the same topical areas but focused solely on the Chief Executive Officer position.
+The process used by the Compensation Committee in relation to the management of succession planning for the Chief Executive Officer also includes a presentation to the Independent Directors annually at the Corporation's strategic planning sessions.
 The process includes not only a discussion of the management of executive talent but also a discussion of contingency and long-term succession plans for the Chief Executive Officer position.